 Making Gifts Before Passing Away

-Making gifts before you pass away can be a thoughtful way to support your loved ones while also potentially reducing the inheritance tax burden on your estate.
-However, it’s crucial to understand the rules surrounding gifts and inheritance tax.
+Making gifts before you pass away can support your loved ones while potentially reducing the IHT burden on your estate.
+However, it is crucial to understand the different categories of gifts and how HMRC treats each one.

 Potential Pitfalls with Gifting